 The answer, refined through millennia, is this: we're part beast, but far better than they are (though we often sink to their level or even worse), because we are the children of God, made in His divine image, no matter how much we pervert it.
 It's the meaning of a fairy tale like Beauty and the Beast, in which the Beast becomes human through love.

 When I say we can sink lower than the beasts, it's because we're part devil, which animals aren't.
 Only people have self-consciousness, and are therefore capable of doing – and rationalizing – evil.
 Only man is part devil, and rationalizes it as being god-like.
 It's why we get popular Christian leaders claiming God is pro-war.
 Of course, they mean God is pro their war.

-Animals exist in nearly all myths and fairy tales, and in every one of Aesop's Fables.
+Animals exist in nearly all myths and fairy tales.
 They're symbols of our animal nature.
 In the story of the Garden of Eden, for example, the serpent is a symbol of our envy, and how envious people can be subtle and clever and backstabbing in their attempts to being people down.
 These stories would be more accurate if they didn't consider people halfway between beasts and gods; it's better to say they are midpoint between monsters and gods.

 That concept is something horror writers have always understood: the fight is not between Pan or the Minotaur and God; it's between Satan (a human monster) and God, with people oftentimes unable to figure out which side is which.